Powered by Fr. Abraham Mutholath Foundation NFP

 “My Lord and my God!”

 There are different shades of meaning for the words “Lord” and “God.”
 The term God comes from Hebrew “Elohim” and Greek “Theos.”
 God stands for the all-powerful one who created the world and sustains it.
 The word “Lord” comes from Hebrew “Adonai” and Greek “Kurios.”
 Its translation is Yahweh (Jehovah), who interacts with people like making Adam out of clay, breathing into his nostrils, creating Eve out of Adam’s rib, conversing with the first parents, and making a covenant with the people.
 Elohim came from Priestly tradition, and Yahweh came from Yahwistic tradition in the Bible.
-Thus, Old Testament used both Lord and God when referring to God the Almighty.
-Psalm 35:23 uses, “my God and my Lord.”
+Thus, the Old Testament used both Lord and God when referring to God the Almighty.
+Psalm 35:23 uses, “My God and my Lord.”

 The disciples called Jesus, the Lord.
 That could mean someone in a higher rank or the “Son of God.”
 In Matthew 16:16, Simon Peter answered Jesus, “You are the Christ, the Son of the living God.”
-Jesus had asserted he was God and for that reason the Jews accused him of blasphemy.
+Jesus had asserted he was God and for that reason, the Jews accused him of blasphemy.
 However, Thomas got the inspiration to say to the Risen Lord, “My Lord and my God.”
 By that, Thomas declared that he had seen Jesus so far as his Lord.
 However, he acknowledged that the Lord is also the Mighty God.
 Hence, Thomas had advanced in his belief and conviction.
 He expressed his faith in the divinity of Jesus.
 Jesus had told in John 14:9, “Whoever has seen me has seen the Father.”
 Thomas while seeing the Risen Lord acknowledged that God the Father was visible in Jesus.

 (29) Jesus replied, “You believe because you see me.
-Blessed are those who believe although they have not seen.”
+Blessed are those who believe although they have not seen”

 Conclusion

-(Jn 20:30) There were many other miraculous signs that Jesus did in the presence of his disciples, but they are not recorded in this book.
+(Jn 20:30) There were many other miraculous signs that Jesus did in the presence of his disciples, but they are not recorded in this book .

 There were many other miraculous signs that Jesus did